 G. No Contact Orders

-1. For complaints involving allegations between students, the Office of the Dean of Student Life may issue a no contact order.
-If it is deemed appropriate by the Office of the Dean of Student Life that a no contact order should be issued, the complainant and respondent will each receive the order.
-Each party will be informed by the Office of the Dean of Student Life once a no contact order has been issued to the other party.
+1. For complaints involving allegations between students, the Office Student Conduct & Community Standards may issue a no contact order.
+If it is deemed appropriate by the Office Student Conduct & Community Standards that a no contact order should be issued, the complainant and respondent will each receive the order.
+Each party will be informed by the Office of Student Conduct and Community Standards once a no contact order has been issued to the other party.

 2. If living on campus, students involved in a conduct matter who live near or with each other may also request to have living arrangements modified pending the outcome of the hearing.